 There are 4 predominantly important pathways implicated in deregulated nutrient sensing:

 - mTOR pathway

 The most important, well-studied and most preserved pathway consistently associated with aging is the IIS pathway.

-- Immunosenescence stands for decreased longevity of lifespan of a cell secondary to dysfunctional immune system with decreased proactive behavior towards curbing infections, pathogens and diminished clearance of defective host cells.
+- Immunosenescence stands for decreased longevity of the lifespan of a cell secondary to the dysfunctional immune system with decreased proactive behavior towards curbing infections, pathogens and diminished clearance of defective host cells.

-Various means of modulation of deregulated intercellular communication pathways are being actively sought in experimental set ups.
-Long term administration of aspirin and manipulation of intestinal ecosystem are primary triggers of deregulation of communication pathways.
+Various means of modulation of deregulated intercellular communication pathways are being actively sought in experimental setups.
+Long term administration of aspirin and manipulation of the intestinal ecosystem are primary triggers of the deregulation of communication pathways.